 Ready to be blown away?

-Using the results our clients’ employees created over the second quarter of this year, multiplied by the average costs per outcome outlined in the table above, EveryoneSocial clients were able to generate the following value.
+Using the results our clients’ employees created over the first quarter of this year, multiplied by the average costs per outcome outlined in the table above, EveryoneSocial clients were able to generate the following value.

-To reiterate, by empowering their people to promote company news and content, EveryoneSocial clients generated more than $200 million in media value over the first half of the year.
+To reiterate, by empowering their people to promote company news and content, EveryoneSocial clients generated more than $200 million in earned media value over the first half of the year.